-The ATA is the peak body that represents trucking operators.
+The ATA represents the 50,000 businesses and 211,500 people in the Australian trucking industry.
 The ATA’s members include major logistics companies, transport industry associations and businesses with leading expertise in truck technology.

 The ATA was established to improve the trucking industry’s safety, professionalism and viability after the Grafton truck and bus crash in October 1989.
 The accident claimed 21 lives and was the worst accident in Australian road transport history at the time.